vdurante/asp.net_n-layered_web_applications/part1/design_patterns/dependency_injection.md

 The code presented above is a very simple implementation of Dependency Injection, for explanation purposes only.

 A Inversion of Control container called [Castle Windsor](http://www.castleproject.org/projects/windsor/) is available for .NET applications.
-It brings several advantages when working with IoC.
+It brings several advantages when working with IoC and Dependency Injection.